izyware/izy-proxy/README.md

         * for browser context require toolbar.
 * context
     * domains need to become part of the context
-    * APIs is not domain aware. nede to add that
+    * APIs is not domain aware. need to add that
         * perhaps after we have added domain to context add a config option to the api-plugin
         * the API implementor would still be able to do this but might be simpler to filter at the service level
     * pass the IP address and headers metadata to the { sessionObjs } already present in HTTP handler as well as the RAW APIS